SemanticSoftwareLab/Supplements-LDK2017/README.md

-# Supplementary Materials for our ESWC 2017b Submission
+# Supplementary Materials for our LDK 2017 Submission
-This repository contains the supplementary materials used to reproduce the experiments submitted to the [14th Extended Semantic Web Conference (ESWC 2017)](http://2017.eswc-conferences.org).
+This repository contains the supplementary materials used to reproduce the experiments submitted to the [Language, Data and Knowledge Conference (LDK 2017)](http://ldk2017.org).

 #### Table of Contents
 1. [Knowledge Base](#knowledge-base)